-Cynet User Behavior Analysis continuously monitors and profiles user activity to define a legitimate behavioral baseline and identify anomalous activity that indicates compromise of user accounts.
+Cynet User Behavior Analytics continuously monitors and profiles user activity to define a legitimate behavioral baseline and identify anomalous activity that indicates compromise of user accounts.

 Cynet utilizes real-time user activity monitoring to achieve a baseline, utilizing the number of hosts they log into, location, frequency, internal and external network communication, accessed data files and executed processes.

 Real-time activity context is achieved through continuous correlation of user activities with other entities’ events, including endpoints, files and external network locations, providing rich context to determine associated risk.

 Move to Proactive Login Monitoring

 Leverage internal knowledge of users’ roles, group, geolocation and working hours to define access patterns to SaaS and on-prem resources that are likely to indicate user account compromise.

 Examples include first-time logins to resources, login outside of working hours, login to multiple machines within a short timeframe, etc.